Privacy Notice

 Areas where we may share your data

-As a health care provider, the Countess of Chester are required to use and share your information for your best interests and may share with external providers if deemed necessary without prior consent, this is for direct care purposes only.
-We may also share information with external parties for other matters for example, crime and taxation purposes.
+As a health care provider, the Countess of Chester Hospital are required to use and share your information to facilitate the provision of your care and in your best interests.
+We may share with other care providers if it is deemed necessary for direct care purposes only.
+We may also share information with external parties for other matters, if the public good outweighs your right to confidentiality, for example, service specific reviews, for crime and taxation purposes, where there are serious risks to the public or staff or to protect children or vulnerable adults.

 Cheshire Care Record – providing clinicians with a overview of your health and social care information in one digital record.
 Further information can be found here: https://www.cheshirecarerecord.co.uk/